 AAUW recently released a public service announcement (PSA) aimed at a student audience that asks whether a student is using a pick-up line or crossing the line.
 Please share this PSA with teenagers you know and encourage them to visit the AAUW website for information on how to respond to harassers and create change at their school.
 Take some time to read and watch highlights from the Crossing the Line Panel Discussion.
 Check out what others are blogging about sexual harassment in school and join the discussion with your own blog.

-AAUW has updated the research report: The Simple Truth About the Gender Pay Gap with new numbers and graphics from the 2011 U.S. Census.
+AAUW has updated the research report: The Simple Truth About the Gender Pay Gap with new numbers and graphics.

 - state by state rankings of the pay gap